OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/my-self-authoring.md

 # Intro

-{{< details summary="Description and background" >}}

-Though Sigmund Freud likely created a version of **Self-authoring**, Jordan Peterson seem to have popularized the idea of it more recently.
+Though Sigmund Freud likely created a version of **self-authoring**, Jordan Peterson seems to have popularized the idea of it more recently.
 The exercise serves a great purpose of internal reflection, which was my purpose for starting this.

 # Details